uri-yanover/4qbits/_posts/2022-05-28-why-leave-a-job-why-take-up-a-job.md

 ## Core strategy
 Murphy's Law is an adage stating that "if anything *can* go wrong, it *will*".
 The uninitiated tend to read that as a drier variant of "life sucks".
 But for us engineers, the phrase means something quite different: "for something to happen robustly, it has to be *driven* directly, rather than left to occur as a side effect".

 My livelihood is building organizations out of people, technologies and culture.
 Like a lot of people out there, I tend to measure my career growth via the efficacy of my practice of my art day-to-day and the improvement of my skills over the years.
-I'd like to present my thoughts on how to drive such growth in a principled way.
+I'd like to present my thoughts on how to drive such growth in a principled manner.

-My core strategy is simple: I don't choose organizations, but rather specific people whom I see as partners, not bosses.
-I only stick with people who are consistently accountable for my professional well-being.
-I give them everything I've got and more.
-When my well-being is no longer attended to, I leave.
+My core strategy is simple: I don't stich with "organizations", but rather with specific people who are consistently accountable for my professional well-being.
+I only select people whom I can see as partners, not bosses. give them everything I've got and more.
+When my well-being is no longer attended to, whether through neglect or inability, I leave.
 The End.

 ## Example: for me personally, what does the above boil down to?
 To avoid just dabbling in theory, I wanted to give a specific example of what I expect from my partners in crime: